Andrew Wilkinson

+Following his election, Wilkinson was appointed to the Christy Clark ministry, serving as Minister of Technology, Innovation and Citizens' Services from 2013 to 2014, Minister of Advanced Education from 2014 to 2017, and Minister of Justice and Attorney General in 2017.

+Following the BC Liberal government defeat in 2017 and Clark's resignation as leader, he successfully stood in the 2018 BC Liberal Party leadership election.
+Wilkinson led the party into the 2020 British Columbia general election but lost the election to the NDP led by John Horgan and resigned as leader shortly after.
+In 2022, he resigned from the Legislature to open a seat for new BC Liberal leader Kevin Falcon.

 Early life and education

 Wilkinson was born in Brisbane, Australia.
-His family immigrated to Canada when he was four and he grew up in Kamloops.
+His family migrated to Canada when he was four and he grew up in Kamloops.

 Wilkinson attended medical school at the University of Alberta.
 Three years into medical school, he was awarded a Rhodes Scholarship to study at the University of Oxford where he obtained his first law degree.
 He then returned to the University of Alberta to finish his M.D.

 After medical school, Wilkinson worked for a few years as a doctor in Campbell River, Lillooet and Dease Lake before making the switch to law.

 He received his LL.B. from Dalhousie University in 1987 and was called to the British Columbia bar in 1988.
 Wilkinson’s legal practice was in litigation, including defending doctors, with numerous trials and appeals, including the Supreme Court of Canada.
 He was appointed Queen’s Counsel in 2008.

 Wilkinson was president of the BC Civil Liberties Association and the BC Mountaineering Club in the early 1990s.

 In 2006, after leaving his post as a deputy minister in Gordon Campbell's BC Liberal government, Wilkinson joined the Vancouver office of McCarthy Tétrault, a major national law firm, where he practised as a litigator.